hpe-storage/scod/docs/partners/vmware/index.md

   <vCenter FQDN or IP>.username: "Administrator@vsphere.local"
   <vCenter FQDN or IP>.password: "VMware1!"
 ```
+!!!
+Note
+    The username and password within the `Secret` are case-sensitive.

 Inspect the `Secret` to verify it was created successfully.